-- Be 16 years of age or older (see "Volunteer Jobs" on page 9) - Complete and submit the online Horse SenseAbility Volunteer Packet - Attend an orientation
+- Be 16 years of age or older

+- Complete and submit the online Horse SenseAbility Volunteer Packet

+- Attend an orientation

 Commitment & Availability

 Most roles require volunteers to commit to a minimum of 2 hours each week on the same day at the same time for a term or for a full week in the summer.
 Please block out this time on your calendar.